Greg Abbott: Fit-again Carlisle United players can lift form

 In addition, niggly injuries to captain Paul Thirlwell, who was drafted in at late notice to Saturday's line-up, midfielder Jon-Paul McGovern and experienced defender Peter Murphy have taken their toll on Abbott's squad.

-Young players such as Mark Beck, who scored the Cumbrians' consolation, David Symington and Brad Potts have come through to contribute in their place, and were praised by Abbott for their efforts.
+Young players such as Mark Beck, who scored the Cumbrians' consolation, David Symington and Brad Potts have come through to contribute in their place, and

 Meanwhile, defeat by Bournemouth came seven days after United ended a four-game run without a victory at Yeovil in League One.